metrico/qryn-docs/docs/ingestion.md

 Ingesting data with **qryn** is easy and painless.
 Just pick an integration and you're set!

+### How

+Our application implements _industry standard_ APIs and _globally established_ monitoring protocols.
+This allows us to ingest _"foreign"_ data into our tables without demanding anything out of the user.
+You keep using your preferred _Agent or Method_ to send data, and _qryn does the rest_.

 <br />

 <img src="https://user-images.githubusercontent.com/1423657/184487816-fcc86e34-0395-4927-8ceb-33c2ad3e63d4.gif" width=600 />